 Casa Tequila: I’m picky about my Mexican food.
 This place is just ok.
 I’d pick nachos at Howling Wolf any day over anything on the menu over here.
 The staff is nice and it has a much different vibe than Howling Wolf though- It’s more “Family Mexican Restaurant” rather than “Hip American-Mexican Bar”.

-Flatbread: They’re closed… forever I think?
+Flatbread: They’re closed… new owner coming soon, I think?
 I’ll keep this as a placeholder for whatever ends up here.
+Edit: A new Flatbread company moved in.
+We have not been down to try them yet but will update when we do.

 ⭐️ Bambolina: Super amazing fancy pizza.
 (You know, like, not delivery-style pizza but up-scale Italian wood-fired pizza) My best friend’s son works here and they’re good friends with the owner.
 Awesome all around.
 The owner also owned a ramen noodle place called Kokeshi, and during the pandemic, they closed it and shared one kitchen and would only offer Kokeshi for take-out.
 I guess they decided to close Kokeshi for good and just add all of their asian meals to Bambolina’s menu permanently.
 So, it’s a little different to blend Italian and Asian together, but… why not?
 Their Colonel Sanders Ramen is so good and enough to take home for leftovers.

 Brothers Taverna: When we lived in Salem previously, this place was just called Brothers and it was an inexpensive cafeteria-style restaurant.
 It’s a sit-down restaurant now.
-They have good breakfast, but my favorite thing so far on their menu is the chicken kabob dinner.
+They have good breakfast and are the only place in Salem that has hashbrowns in addition to homefries.
+(I don’t know why hashbrowns are not popular in New England.)
+But my favorite thing so far on their menu is the chicken kabob dinner.
 The chicken is so tender it melts in your mouth and it comes with mashed potatoes and steamed vegetables.
 Writing this makes me want to walk over there and order that right now.

 Notch Brewing: Notch has a great beer selection.
 It’s popular in restaurants throughout MA, and it’s available in cans in the grocery stores.
 When you get it at the tap house, it just tastes even better.
 They have appetizers that change each.. month?
 I think?
 They’ll have Czech style apps, then change to German apps, etc. It’s a cool spot to hang out, especially in the summer when they have tables outside.